vagrantpress/vagrantpress/README.md

     environment into a re-deployable unit using puppet or docker on production systems?
 I want to make that transition easier than it is in the project today.

+... and along with all of that, when I'm ready with the dev branch I will cut a 'release' of the current state of the project so users can continue to fork it if they wish.
+In the end, I don't want to remove functionality but rather have a better base to add more and better functionality.

 ## Project roadmaps

 1. With the 'completion' of the development branch, I am going to transfer this project from my own personal